Pareto Distribution Definition

 2. To model the distribution of city populations.

-The Pareto distribution is expressed as:
+The cumulative distribution function (CDF) is often expressed as:

 F(x) = 1 – (k/x)α

-You might also see this written as:
+You might also see this written with λ as the minimum::

 F(x) = 1 – (kλk/xk+1)α